planetis-m/eminim/README.md

   Also there can be no fields before and after the case section.
   In all other cases it fails with a `JsonParserError`.
 This limitation is hard to improve.
   The current state might fit some use-cases and it's better than nothing.
-- Distinct types are supposed to work by overloading (or borrowing) proc `initFromJson[T](dst: var T; p: var JsonParser)`.
+- Borrowing proc `initFromJson[T](dst: var T; p: var JsonParser)` for distinct types isn't currently working.
-  Not currently working.
 Blocked by a Nim bug.
+Use overloads for now.
 - Custom pragmas are not supported.
 Unless `hasCustomPragma` improves, this feature won't be added.
   You can currently substitute skipped fields by creating empty overloads.